- The gate to Hacker’s Hill Preserve is closed from Nov 1, 2020 – April 30, 2021.

 - In season, the gate is open to vehicle traffic M, W, F, Sat & Sun from 8am – Sunset.
 The gate is closed T, Th, July 4th, and inclement weather days.
 You may walk up.

 - Dogs must be kept on a leash

-- Leave No Trace – carry in, carry out.
+- Carry in, carry out.
 There is no trash service on the hill.

 - No vehicles on the grass.
 All vehicles should remain on paved and gravel surfaces.

 Hacker’s Hill Preserve, located on Quaker Ridge Road in Casco, is 27-acres of fields and woods that provides 360-degree views of the White Mountains, Pleasant Mountain, and the Lakes Region.
 This property is open to the public for scenic viewing, picnicking, bird watching, hunting, small events, and walking.

-From May to the end of October the gate is open to vehicle traffic (M, W, F, Sat, Sun) and easily accessed via a paved roadway leading 753 feet above sea level to the top of the hill.
-The hill has a restroom (open when the gate is open) picnic tables, and open fields perfect for walking, kite flying, nature observation, picnicking, geo-cashing, sunset watching, photography and more.
+From May to the end of October the gate is open to vehicle traffic (M, W, F, Sat, Sun) and easily accessed via a paved roadway leading 753 ft above sea level to the top of the hill.
+The hill has a restroom, picnic tables, and open fields perfect for walking, kite flying, nature observation, picnicking, sunset watching, photography and more.

 Hacker’s Hill Preserve was established in 2013 after a major fundraising effort.
 Generous donations from the town of Casco, many businesses and members, Land for Maine’s Future made the conservation of this special place possible.